GWR 9400 Class: Design

 The 9400 class was the final development in a long lineage of tank locomotives that can be directly traced to the 645 Class of 1872.
 Over the decades details altered, the most significant being the adoption of Belpaire fireboxes necessitating pannier tanks.

 The 9400 resembled a pannier tank version of the 2251 class, and indeed shared the same boiler and cylinders as the 2251, but was in fact a taper-boilered development of the 8750 subgroup of the 5700 class.
 The advantage was a useful increase in boiler power, but there was a significant weight penalty that restricted route availability.
 The 10 GWR-built locomotives had superheaters but the remainder did not.

-The first ten 9400s were built by the Great Western and were the last steam engines built by the company.
-After the nationalisation of Britain's railways in 1948, private contractors built another 200 for British Railways.

 The 9400s were numbered 9400–9499, 8400–8499 and 3400–3409.
 BR gave them the power classification 4F.

 Build details

-No. 3409 was the last locomotive built for British mainline use by private contractors, as well as the last steam locomotive built for British Railways to a pre-nationalisation design.
+No. 3409 was the last steam locomotive built for British mainline use by private contractors, as well as the last steam locomotive built for British Railways to a pre-nationalisation design.
 It was ordered by GWR in December 1947 and delivered by Yorkshire Engine Company in October 1956.

 Operations

-The 9400 class migrated to most parts of the former GWR, with many based in South Wales and at Old Oak Common.
-Here they were used on Paddington empty stock work right up to the end of steam on the Western Region of British Railways.
-A familiar sight at the buffer stops at departure side in 1964–1965 was a filthy 9400 class locomotive devoid of number plates simmering at the head of a rake of British Railways Mark 1 coaches.
+The 9400 Class migrated to most parts of the former GWR, with many based in South Wales and at Old Oak Common.
+Here they were used on Paddington empty stock work until the end of steam on the Western Region in 1965.
+A common sight on the departure side in 1964–1965 was a worn down 9400 Class locomotive without number plates waiting with a line of Mark 1 coaches.

 Numbers 8400 to 8406 served as bank engines on the Lickey Incline after its transferral to the Western Region.